 - It cannot be used for high-volume production.

 A multi-cavity mold is an injection mould that can produce the same part from multiple cavities at once.
 This allows for an increase in production compared to single cavity molds and increases risk because if one of the cavities fails, all parts produced using it will be scrapped.

-Multi Cavity Molds are often used as tools for mass-production lines where large quantities need to be made quickly and efficiently with slight variation between them.
+Multi Cavity Molds are often used as tools for mass-production lines where large quantities need to be made quickly and efficiently with slight variations between them.

 A multi-cavity injection mould produces more than one part at once in each cycle (repetition).
 The number of cavities used can vary from two to hundreds depending on the application required.
 A typical example would be car engine components which may require 300+ individual pieces per complete engine unit.
-Pipe fitting molds are also a good example where intricate details are often required with a high degree of consistency.
-Multi Cavity Injection Moulding Process has following stages concerning above described single cavity process:
+PET preform moulds are also a good example where intricate details are often required with a high degree of consistency.
+Multi Cavity Injection Moulding Process has the following stages concerning above described single cavity process: